 What is a Virgin Mary garden?
 It’s a garden that includes a selection of the many plants that are named after or associated with the Virgin Mary.
 For Virgin Mary garden ideas plus a short list of Mary garden plants, read on.

 If you haven’t heard of a Mary-themed garden, you might ask what it is.
 The tradition of naming flowers after the Virgin Mary began centuries ago.
 For example, during the Middle Ages missionaries in Europe began to unite plants named after Mary in “Mary Gardens.”
 Later, gardeners in America picked up the tradition.

 Creating a Mary Garden of your own isn’t difficult.
 If you want to know how to create a Mary Garden, here are some ideas to help get you started.

-When you are creating a Mary Garden, it isn’t necessary to dedicate a large space to it.
+When creating a Mary garden, it isn’t necessary to dedicate a large space to it.
 Even a small corner will do nicely.
 You may, however, have a hard time selecting among the many wonderful plants associated with Mary and the saints.
-In fact, there are so many that it would be impossible to list them all here, just as much so to include them all in your garden.
+In fact, there are so many that it would be impossible to list them all here, much less include them all in your garden.

 Other legends about Mary provide additional floral associations.
 It is said that as Mary cried at the foot of the cross, her tears turned to flowers called Mary’s Tears, or Lily of the Valley.
 Mary garden flowers may also include those that use the name “Mary” or some version of it in their common names or meaning.
 The following plants would be examples of this and appropriate for inclusion in this garden (you may even have many of them growing already):